neams-th-coe/cardinal/doc/content/tutorials/cht.md

 # Conjugate Heat Transfer Coupling of NekRS and MOOSE

-These tutorials describe describe how to couple NekRS to MOOSE through *boundary* heat transfer by exchanging boundary conditions for wall temperature and heat flux.
+These tutorials describe how to couple NekRS to MOOSE through *boundary* heat transfer by exchanging boundary conditions for wall temperature and heat flux.
 This is shown schematically in [sfr_cht].
 These types of calculations are referred to as *conjugate heat transfer*.